unitedstates/inspectors-general/README.md

   * United States Marshals Service (USMS)
   * Drug Enforcement Administration (DEA)
   * Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF)

-Currently writing scrapers for the highest priority IG offices, as highlighted in yellow [in this spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AoQuErjcV2a0dF9jUjRSczQ5WEVqd3RoS3dtLTdGQnc&usp=sharing).
+  * (and others)

+Thanks to [Matt Rumsey](https://twitter.com/mattrumsey) for [compiling a spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AoQuErjcV2a0dF9jUjRSczQ5WEVqd3RoS3dtLTdGQnc&usp=sharing) of IG offices.

 ### Using

 **Setup**: You'll need to have `pdftotext` installed.
 On Ubuntu, `apt-get install poppler-utils`.
-On Macs, install it via MacpPorts with `port install poppler`, or via Homebrew with `brew install poppler`.
+On Macs, install it via MacPorts with `port install poppler`, or via Homebrew with `brew install poppler`.

 To run an individual IG scraper, just execute its file directly.
 For example: